Coopydood/ultimate-macOS-KVM/README.md

 <br>

-**AutoPilot now has an additional option for macOS Sequoia beta!**
-Please feel free to try out the macOS Sequoia beta with ULTMOS and leave feedback on how it went!
+**AutoPilot now has an additional option for macOS Sequoia beta!** <br>Please feel free to try out the macOS Sequoia beta with ULTMOS and leave feedback on how it went!

 However, you should **NOT** use macOS Sequoia as your main virtual setup - and should be used for test purposes only.
 You have been warned!